EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

     - URLScraperApplication.py \- Standalone application for scraping URLs to be run in the command line (does the same as the Jupyter Notebook)
     - URLScraperLibrary.py \- URL Scraper as library that can be imported
     - url.txt \- example data

+## Alternative Resources
+Here are some alternative softwares used by ESS for several years that you may try:
+- [urlfinding](https://github.com/SNStatComp/urlfinding "Repository for the CBS URL finder"): Generic software for finding websites of enterprises using [Google Search Engine](https://www.google.com) and Machine Learning by [Statistics Netherlands](https://www.cbs.nl/en-gb).
+Remark: only a 100 Google search queries per day are free.
+- [SummaIstat](https://github.com/SummaIstat "Repositories for Web Scraping for Enterprise Characteristics"): Software tools by [Italian Statistics](https://www.istat.it/en/) for Web Scraping for Enterprise Characteristics in [Java](https://www.java.com/en/) and [Solr](https://lucene.apache.org/solr/).
+It uses the [Bing Search Engine](https://www.bing.com/) for finding websites of enterprises.